 There is something extraordinary about wearing jewelry featuring your name.
 It reaffirms your identity and gives you a confidence boost.
 It shows that you are proud of who you are.

-Name necklaces are great gifts for personal milestones.
+Personalized name necklaces are great gifts for personal milestones.
 You can even have name necklace jewelry made for yourself using your handwriting, which is extra special.

 A more subtle way of showing your personality is by incorporating your birthstone.
-Birthstone jewelry can be worn at any age, from first earrings for babies to elegant pieces for the more mature.
+Personalized birthstone jewelry can be worn at any age, from first earrings for babies to elegant pieces for the more mature.
 It’s a common belief that your birth date determines your personality and strengths.
 Aside from horoscopes, you can see this in the popularity of birthstones.

 Diamonds are a girl's best friend, and women born in April can have custom-made diamond jewelry depicting their strength.
 For those born in July, rubies can signify both your birth month and your passion for life.
 Find out your birthstone here.
 Note that this list may differ from country to country.